 On the surface, the texture of the soil is gritty, sandy loam.
 Metamorphic rocks lie underneath, formed in the Mississippian period of the Paleozoic era.
 That’s at least 298 million years ago, around the time when ancestors of conifers came to life—forebearers of the loblolly pines that tower above the South River Forest today.

-One late November evening in 2021, the sandy loam felt the weight of several dozen members of the Muscogee (Creek) Nation, hypnotically dancing in a circle here for the first time in nearly 200 years—since before the federal government forced tens of thousands of Native Americans to leave the Southeast on the Trail of Tears in the 1830s.
+One late November evening in 2021, the sandy loam felt the weight of several dozen members of the Muscogee (Creek) Nation, hypnotically dancing in a circle here for the first time in nearly 200 years—since before the federal government forced tens of thousands of Native Americans to leave the Southeast in the 1830s.
 Not far from the entrance to Intrenchment Creek Park, a fire sent flames against a darkening sky, surrounded by shuffling feet marking time, using turtle shells stuffed with pebbles.
 There was a high-pitched call and response in a language unfamiliar to most of the several hundred Atlanta residents and others gathered.
 “The birds stopped singing when we danced,” a Muscogee (Creek) woman later remarked to Craig Womack, another member of the nation who participated in what is known as a stomp dance.

 “It was emotional, on all kinds of levels,” recalled Womack, who recently retired as a professor of English at Emory University, where he taught Native American literature and other subjects.
 “As a Creek person, when you’re dancing, it feels like you’re connecting to the center of yourself.
 We believe songs are prayers.”